Countly/countly-sdk-documentation/cpp/current.md

 <h1>FAQ</h1>
 <h2>What Information is Collected by the SDK</h2>
 <p>
-  The following description mentions data that is collected by SDK to perform their functions and implement the required features.
+  There are some data that is collected by SDK to perform their functions and implement the required features.
 Before any of it is sent to the server, it is stored locally.
 </p>
 <p>
   * When sending any network requests to the server, the following things are sent